q3769/conseq4j/README.md

 to safeguard the conseq4j API invocation; it is a client-side activity nonetheless.

-Once the proper task submission sequence is ensured by the API client, it is then conseq4j's concern and responsibility that further processing of the tasks is executed in the meaningful order and concurrency as promised.
+Once the proper task submission sequence is ensured by the API client, it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as promised.

 ### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).